5 things Tesla needs to show at tomorrow's Model Y event

-We're on the eve of Tesla's Model Y unveiling event (here's how you can watch), and of course we're expecting to see a new, crossover SUV from the company.
-That vehicle will surely be the star of the show, but given all the turmoil of late surrounding Tesla and its plans, this would be a might good time for Elon Musk and Co. to give some updates on a few other things.
+It's the morning of Tesla's Model Y unveiling event (here's how you can watch), and of course, we're expecting to see a new electric crossover SUV from the company.
+That vehicle will surely be the star of the show, but given all the turmoil of late surrounding Tesla and its plans, this would be a mighty good time for Elon Musk and Co. to give some updates on a few other things.
 Namely...

 That new fast charger